Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 Take, for instance, the terrorist plot that was nipped in the bud in NJ back in 2007, when a handful of wannabe Jihadists were arrested trying to buy fully automatic AK47’s and M16’s to murder soldiers at Fort Dix.
 They already had semi-automatic rifles (so called “Assault Weapons”) that the anti-gun groups continually try to ban (even though the 1994 – 2004 ban had no measurable effect on violence), but the terrorists knew the difference between a fully automatic assault weapon and a semi-automatic civilian variant and intelligently decided only fully automatic weapons would do the job (apparently they didn’t buy the anti-gun group hyperbole that puts civilian and military rifles in the same category).

 This time current gun laws actually worked.
-The terrorists tried to . . . → Read More: .50 Caliber “Sniper” rifles – a fear looking for a rationalization
+The . . . → Read More: .50 Caliber “Sniper” rifles – a fear looking for a rationalization

 I’m certain that Mr. Arne Duncan, Chicago Schools CEO, had his heart in the right place when he refused to accept this anti-gun group award .
 I’m certain that he considers himself a champion of children’s safety.
 I’m also certain that the laws he fights for will endanger our children and their future rather than make them safer.